99Anvar99/RocketRhythm/README.md

 # 🚀 Overview

-**RocketRhythm** is a high-performance BakkesMod plugin that displays your currently playing music directly inside Rocket League through a clean, responsive, and visually polished overlay.
+**RocketRhythm** is a high-performance BakkesMod plugin that shows your currently playing music inside Rocket League through a clean, responsive, and polished overlay.

-The plugin is fully built using **Dear ImGui**, ensuring smooth rendering and minimal performance overhead.
+Built with **Dear ImGui** for smooth rendering and minimal overhead.

-RocketRhythm integrates with:
+RocketRhythm reads your active media session via:

 👉 **Windows Global System Media Transport Controls (GSMTC)**

-This allows the plugin to automatically detect and display media from most Windows-compatible media players.
-Advanced Spotify API integration is planned for future releases.
+This lets the plugin automatically detect media from most Windows-compatible players (Spotify, browsers, etc.).
+Spotify API integration is planned for future releases.

 ---